New2World/Computational-Data-Science-Lab/MaxInfluence/readme.md

-# Computational Data Science Lab

-This is a repository for CISC Computational Data Science Lab

-## Task 1: Dynamic Assignment vs Static Assignment
+# Dynamic Assignment vs Static Assignment

 Given a directed acyclic graph, for each node in the graph run BFS on the whole graph and find out how many nodes can be reached.
 To do this parallel, each BFS process should be assigned to a thread in GPU.
 We are trying to find out which method is more efficient: